 Q-46: What is Terminal Mode Linux?

 Console device provides a terminal that is included block-mode terminals, line-mode terminals, and full-screen mode terminals.
-When any key is pressed on a full-screen mode terminal, data is sent immediately to the terminal, and terminal output is displayed somewhere on the screen.
+When any key is pressed on a full-screen mode terminal, data is sent immediately to the terminal, and the terminal output is displayed somewhere on the screen.
 Because of this tool, terminal-based applications are facilitated with far advanced interactive, for instance; VI editor.

 Q-47: What is the “swap” Space?